GieskerB/AspectCppLibrary/docs/generated_docs/synchronization_ah.rst

 **Detailed Description:**

     By using an aspect which implements the thread controller interface, an thread exclusive execution per function is guaranteed.
-With the use of a mutex any thread will wait until the previous one finished executing the function.
+With the use of a mutex (at least for the two default thread controllers) any thread will wait until the previous one finished executing the function.
     There will be no performance loss, if the thread interface is not implemented, but this aspect sill used.

 *In file* ``src/functionality/synchronization.ah``